-Susan Ross grew up in Lewiston-Auburn, Maine, and adores spending time at her family’s cottage on the Maine coast.
+Susan Ross grew up in Lewiston-Auburn, Maine, and divides her time between Connecticut and Maine.
 She attended Brown University and NYU School of Law.

 After practicing law, Susan taught legal writing in Brooklyn and in Budapest, and creative writing to kids and adults in Connecticut.
 She volunteered for many years in her three children’s elementary school classes and assisted with weekly writing workshops at their international school in London.
 Susan loves hanging out in a classroom and teaching kids about writing and literature!